apache/parquet-cpp/README.md

 mac$ brew install snappy lz4 thrift
 ```

-./setup_build_env.sh tries to automate setting up a build environment for you with third party dependencies.
-You use it by running `./setup_build_env.sh`.
+`setup_build_env.sh` tries to automate setting up a build environment for you
+with third party dependencies.
+You use it by running `source
+setup_build_env.sh`.
 By default, it will create a build directory `build/`.
-You can override the build directory by setting the BUILD_DIR env variable to another location.
+You can override the build directory by setting the BUILD_DIR env variable to
+another location.

 Also feel free to take a look at our [.travis.yml](.travis.yml) to see how that build env is set up.